feet for several hours without a break, posses good hand and eye coordination and excellent near vision

 Medical assistants are employed in a wide range of

-public facilities where ambulatory medical and health care
+facilities where ambulatory health and medical and health

 services are provided.

 decision-making skills.
-Expected is a high school diploma and usually a medical
+Expected is usually a high school diploma and possibly, but not always, a medical

-assistant diploma from an
+assistant diploma and 1st Aid CPR certification.

-very important.
 Doctors want their medical assistants to be able to use

-computers, equipment and devices

 computers, medical equipment and devices and be proficient in patient scheduling, word processing,